 In the Microsoft Azure Portal https://portal.azure.com and your resource group, remote desktop into the IIS virtual machine you created in the earlier task by clicking Connect from the menu button.
 If you used the proposed name, this Virtual Machine's should be named iisvm1.

-You will be prompted to download the remote desktop client.
-Click Open and log on using the remote desktop credentials you defined when creating the virtual machine.
+When prompted to download the remote desktop client, click Open and log on using the remote desktop credentials you defined when creating the virtual machine.

-Navigate to .\Source\Assets\CloudShop on your local machine and copy the CloudShop.zip file to the C:\inetpub\wwwroot folder on your IIS web server.
+On your local machine, navigate to C:\AzureIaaSWS\M4 - Azure Virtual Machines\Labs\IntroToAzureVMs\\Source\Assets\CloudShop and copy the CloudShop.zip file to the C:\inetpub\wwwroot folder on your IIS web server.
 To do this, copy CloudShop.zip (Ctrl + C) and paste it (Ctrl + V) in the virtual machine's wwwroot folder.

 Extract all files to C:\inetpub\wwwroot\CloudShop folder.

 Open with Notepad, the Web.config file located in C:\inetpub\wwwroot\CloudShop.
 Replace the connection strings placeholder with the internal IP address of your SQL Server (by default, is the virtual machine's IP address which you can obtain by looking in the virtual networks dashboard).
 DO NOT INCLUDE THE BRACKETS AT THE BEGINNING AND END OF THE Data Source setting.